 - Package and store their product correctly

 If that sounds like a lot to look out for…IT IS!
 Fortunately, you don’t have to do any of that.
-All you have to do is make sure that it was done, either by asking your local garden shop about the supplier’s practices, or by reading on below where I’ve answered most of these questions for you for each type of coconut coir product I review.
+All you have to do is make sure that it was done, either by asking your local garden shop about the supplier’s practices or by reading below, where I’ve answered most of these questions for each type of coconut coir product I review.

-Now that you have an understanding of what coco coir is, how it’s processed and made, and what to look for when buying it, you’re armed with the info you need to make a good buying decision.
+Now that you understand what coco coir is, how it’s processed and made, and what to look for when buying it, you’re armed with the info you need to make a good buying decision.

 We’ve tested a lot of different brands and learned a lot simply through trial and error.
 Here are our findings, which you can take with a grain of salt (pun intended).